Implant Post, Abutments, Prosthesis

 Usually, conventional dental implants have a three-piece design.
 The three components are the implant post or screw, the abutment that attaches to the implant post, and the prosthesis or tooth restoration, which could be a crown, bridge, or denture.

-Dental implants with three main components have been widely used for decades and are tried and tested, providing a reliable treatment outcome.
+Dental implants in Brooklyn, NY with three main components have been widely used for decades and are tried and tested, providing a reliable treatment outcome.

 The Implant Post